UPDATE: Introduction to Public International Law Research

 · Nuremberg Trials: The Avalon Project at Yale Law School

-· International Criminal Tribunal for Rwanda: Official site
+· Legacy Site for the International Criminal Tribunal for Rwanda: Official Site

 The list of journals on the topic of international law is exhaustive and the researcher would be well served to begin with an index, such as the Current Index to Legal Periodicals or the Index to Foreign Legal Periodicals, to find articles on topic.
 The following is a small list of journals specializing on international law to help the researcher get started.
 They are available commercially through LexisNexis, Westlaw, or HeinOnline although some have links to the full text of some articles in their websites.